 - To improve accessibility to the documents published to our website, we request that all documents are numbered methodically.
 Ideally the files should have numbers at the start of the title which match the number of the corresponding folder.

 Eg: 1.1 Application Form, 1.2 Electronic application Index, 2.1 Statement of Reasons

-It is helpful for the Planning Inspectorate to have early sight of a draft index so we can advise on any issues with naming conventions or numbering.
-This can make the process more efficient for both the Applicant and the case team.
+- In order for the case team to be able to advise on any issues with naming conventions or numbering please send a draft index to the case team a minimum of 5 working days prior to application submission.
+This can make the submission process more efficient for both the Applicant and the case team.

 Explanation of columns in the application Index

 Please also see Table 1 of Advice Note 6 – Suggested order of information submitted with application.